Information below last updated in Fall 2014. Please check back soon for 2015 registration dates and election information.

-If you are registering in person, you may register at your local board of elections or any state agency participating in the National Voter Registration Act, on any business day throughout the year but, to be eligible to vote in the State and Local Primary, your application must be received no later than August 15th.
+If you are registering in person, you may register at your local board of elections or any state agency participating in the National Voter Registration Act, on any business day throughout the year but, to be eligible to vote in the State and Local Primary, your application must be received 25 days before the election.

 How to Check if You Are Registered

 Call 1-866-OUR-VOTE or check the New York State Board of Election’s voter registration lookup page here.

 Individuals may register to vote online in New York.
 You will need to create a MyDMV account.
 Online voter registration requires that you have a New York State Driver’s License, New York State Learner Permit or New York State Non-Driver ID, and your social security number.
 If you have moved, you must first update your address with DMV, which you can do through the same website provided above.
 Online applications must be submitted on or before the deadline to be valid for any specific election.

 You may also register to vote in person at your county board of elections.
 You can locate your county board here.

 Voter registration forms may also be downloaded from the New York Board of Elections Website in either English or Spanish.
 You may also fill out your form online by typing the necessary information into the PDF form and printing it out, also in either English or Spanish, although these files are larger, so they may take longer to load on computers with slower internet connections.
 Applicants can mail completed voter registration forms to their county board of elections.
 Contact information for county boards is located here.
 Applications must be mailed in at least 25 days before an election you want to vote in to be eligible.

 In order to vote, New York law requires that you MUST:

 The New York Voter Registration Application asks voters to provide a DMV identification number (either a driver’s license number or a non-driver ID number) or else the last four digits of their Social Security Number.